tpoisot/DataSharingPaper/DataSharing-MS.md

 loosing paternity of them.
 The previously cited analyses show that by *not* sharing data, we are exposed to a higher risk of our research being ignored, simply because other people cannot re-use or re-examine the data.
-By developping a culture of data sharing, and adequate citation of the datasets re-used, the origin of the data (and thus their paternity) will be made clear.
+By developing a culture of data sharing, and adequate citation of the datasets re-used, the origin of the data (and thus their paternity) will be made clear.
 It seems that by reserving intellectual *property* rights over data, there are real risks of data not getting the usage it deserves, reducing scientists